wekan/wekan/openshift/README.md

-# WeKan on OpenShift
+# Wekan on OpenShift

-Openshift Template for WeKan backed by MongoDB
+OpenShift Template for Wekan backed by MongoDB

 #### Create Template
 ```sh